Thomas Neely: Early life

-Thomas Neely was born on 28 March 1897 in Poulton-cum-Seacombe, Wallasey, in Cheshire, one of seven children of James and Agnes Neely.
+Thomas Neely was born on 28 March 1897 in Poulton-cum-Seacombe, Wallasey, then part of Cheshire, one of seven children of James and Agnes Neely.
 The family surname was often spelt Neeley.
 His father was a gasfitter but performed labouring work for several years.
 The family moved to Walton in Liverpool, where Neely attended St. Fancis de Sales School.
 After finishing his education, Neely worked for a grain mill that produced animal feed.

 First World War

 In September 1914, Neely enlisted in the British Army.
 Of small stature, he was posted to the Cheshire Regiment's Bantam Battalion, but later transferred to The King's Own Royal Lancaster Regiment, part of 76th Brigade, 3rd Division.
 In July 1918, Neely's award of a Military Medal (MM) was gazetted and he was sent on leave shortly afterwards.
 On his return to his unit, the 8th Battalion, he was promoted to corporal.

 During the Battle of the Canal du Nord on 27 September, the 8th Battalion was leading the advance of 76th Brigade.
 It encountered a series of machinegun posts at the village of Flesquières, which made casualties of most of the battalion's officers.
 The advance was held up until Neely and two others assaulted the machinegun posts.
 Later in the advance, he made additional solo forays to deal with German-held positions that were delaying the battalion.
 For his actions, he was awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation read as follows:

 Immediately after his VC-winning action, Neely was promoted in the field to lance sergeant.
 Neely was killed in action just a few days later, on 1 October 1918, at Rumilly-en-Cambrésis, just south of Cambrai.
 He was buried at Masnieres British Cemetery in Marcoing.
 King George V presented Neely's VC to his parents in a ceremony at Buckingham Palace on 27 February 1920.

-There are several memorials to Neely; a plaque at the Priory in Lancaster, a memorial board in Wallasey Town Hall, and he is listed, along with the names of 11 other VC winners from the Wirral, Ellesmore Port, and Neston districts, on a plaque on the Birkenhead Cenotaph Memorial.
+There are several memorials to Neely; a plaque at the Priory in Lancaster, a memorial board in Wallasey Town Hall, and he is listed, along with the names of 11 other VC winners from the Wirral, Ellesmere Port, and Neston districts, on a plaque on the Birkenhead Cenotaph Memorial.